ArchanaRohilla/SQL_practice/README.md

 However, to be compliant with the ANSI standard, they all support at least the major commands (such as SELECT, UPDATE, DELETE, INSERT, WHERE) in a similar manner.

 Note: Most of the SQL database programs also have their own proprietary extensions in addition to the SQL standard!

+#Some of The Most Important SQL Commands
+SELECT - extracts data from a database
+UPDATE - updates data in a database
+DELETE - deletes data from a database
+INSERT INTO - inserts new data into a database
+CREATE DATABASE - creates a new database
+ALTER DATABASE - modifies a database
+CREATE TABLE - creates a new table
+ALTER TABLE - modifies a table
+DROP TABLE - deletes a table
+CREATE INDEX - creates an index (search key)
+DROP INDEX - deletes an index